Maniac Mansion: Nintendo Entertainment System version

+Nintendo review and approval process

 During Maniac Mansions development for the Commodore 64, Lucasfilm had censored profanity in the script: for instance, the early line of dialogue "Don't be a shit head" became "Don't be a tuna head".
-Additional content was removed from the NES version to make it suitable for a younger audience, and to conform with Nintendo's policies.
+Additional content was removed from the NES version to make it suitable for a younger audience and to conform with Nintendo's policies.
 Jaleco USA president Howie Rubin warned Crockford about content to which Nintendo might object, such as the word "kill".
 After reading the NES Game Standards Policy for himself, Crockford suspected that further elements of Maniac Mansion could be problematic, and he sent a list of questionable content to Jaleco.
-When the company replied that the content was reasonable, Lucasfilm Games submitted Maniac Mansion for approval.
+When Jaleco replied that the content was reasonable, Lucasfilm Games submitted Maniac Mansion to Nintendo for approval.

-One month later, Nintendo of America was concerned that its content was objectionable, believing it was inappropriate for children, and contacted Lucasfilm Games to request they tone down the inappropriate content, particularly profanity and nudity.
+One month later, Nintendo of America was concerned that the content was objectionable, believing it was inappropriate for children, and contacted Lucasfilm Games to request that the inappropriate content, particularly profanity and nudity, be toned down.
 Crockford censored this content but attempted to leave the game's essence intact.
-For example, Nintendo wanted graffiti in one room, which provided an important hint to players, removed from the game.
-Unable to comply without simultaneously removing the hint, the team simply shortened it.
-Sexually suggestive and otherwise "graphic" dialogue was edited, including a remark from Dr. Fred about "pretty brains [being] sucked out".
-The nudity described by Nintendo encompassed a swimsuit calendar, a classical sculpture and a poster of a mummy in a Playmate pose.
+For example, Nintendo wanted graffiti in one room changed; as the text provided a gameplay hint to the player, the team shortened it to focus on the hint.
+Sexually suggestive and otherwise "graphic" dialogue was edited, including a remark from Dr. Fred about brains being "sucked out".
+The nudity described by Nintendo encompassed a swimsuit calendar, a classical sculpture, and a poster of a mummy in a Playmate pose.
 After a brief fight to keep the sculpture, the team ultimately removed all three.
-The phrase "NES SCUMM System" in the credits sequence was censored.
+The phrase "NES SCUMM System" in the credits sequence was removed due to Nintendo's concern about how it would be perceived.

-George "The Fat Man" Sanger and his band contributed to the NES port's music.

-Lucasfilm Games re-submitted the edited version of Maniac Mansion to Nintendo, which then manufactured 250,000 cartridges.
-Each cartridge was fitted with a battery-powered back-up to save data.
+Lucasfilm Games resubmitted the edited version of Maniac Mansion to Nintendo, which then manufactured 250,000 cartridges.
+Each cartridge was fitted with a battery-powered backup to save data.
 Nintendo announced the port through its official magazine in early 1990, and it provided further coverage later that year.
 The ability to microwave a hamster remained in the game, which Crockford cited as an example of the censors' contradictory criteria.
 Nintendo later noticed it, and after the first batch of cartridges was sold, Jaleco was forced to remove the content from future shipments.